-- Qualifications: Photo Voice Participatory Workshop Training, Photo Voice, London; (Art Psychotherapy – incomplete MA with one years experience), Goldsmiths University, London; BA Sociology, University of Leeds; Photography Diploma, The Photography Institute; Art Foundation Diploma, Kingston University; CELTA (teaching English as a second language), Stanton School of English (British Council accredited).
+- Qualifications: MA Inclusive Arts Practice, University of Brighton (current study).
+Photo Voice Participatory Workshop Training, Photo Voice, London; (Art Psychotherapy – incomplete MA with one years experience), Goldsmiths University, London; BA Sociology, University of Leeds; Photography Diploma, The Photography Institute; Art Foundation Diploma, Kingston University; CELTA (teaching English as a second language), Stanton School of English (British Council accredited).

-- Interests: Photography, Sociology, art, culture, travel, exploring the unknown, hiking, riding old motorbikes, stalling old motorbikes, packing, unpacking, observing life, watching people, saving money, planning trips, random ideas, cheap rosé wine (then convincing people that ghosts and psychic predictions exist).
+- Interests: Photography, Sociology, art, culture, travel, exploring the unknown, hiking, riding old motorbikes, stalling old motorbikes, packing, unpacking, observing life, watching people, saving money, planning trips.

 - Commitments: Previous outreach worker for London’s Street Homeless at Thames Reach, http://www.thamesreach.org.uk; Blue Dragon’s Children’s Foundation, Breaking the poverty cycle in Vietnam, http://www.streetkidsinvietnam.com; member of the Royal Geographical Society with a passion for the natural environment and the harmonious relationship between people and planet; advocate of the ethics of deep ecology, and anti anthropocentric environmentalism.